-Does a candidate need a dedicated campaign bank account?
+Do third parties need a dedicated campaign bank account?

-All candidates must open a dedicated campaign bank account.
-All electoral expenditure must be paid from this account, and all gifts or loans must be deposited into the account.
+Registered third parties must establish a dedicated campaign bank account within 5 business days of registering with the ECQ.
+All electoral expenditure must be paid from this account.

-For more information, please refer to Fact sheet 17 - Dedicated campaign bank accounts for candidates.
+For more details, please refer to Fact sheet 33 - Dedicated campaign bank accounts for third parties.

-What disclosure obligations do candidates have?
+What are the disclosure obligations of third parties?

-DISCLOSURE OF GIFTS AND LOANS
+DISCLOSURE OF GIFTS AND LOANS MADE AND RECEIVED